ShrimpingIt/medea/README.md

 ## Limitations

-The biggest limitation Medea faces is recursion depth from nested items inside items.
 The ESP8266 interpreter cannot handle recursion beyond 19 stack levels, so very deeply nested JSON data still cannot be handled without further optimising this library.

+Although Medea runs on CPython and ESP32 as regular python modules loaded from the filesystem, HTTPS JSON processing on ESP8266 requires that medea is installed as [frozen modules](http://docs.micropython.org/en/v1.9.3/unix/reference/constrained.html).
+Otherwise there is not enough memory for the SSL socket handshake to complete.

+By default the ESP8266 TLS buffer is only large enough to handle a Twitter timeline API call requesting a single Tweet (count=1).
+However, the buffer can [be increased](https://github.com/micropython/micropython/commit/a47b8711316a4901bc81e1c46ce50de00207c47f) on ESP8266 to be able to handle larger payloads, for example increasing to 8192 bytes enabled the handling of at least 10 tweets in testing.

 # Why the name?